AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 The second step is self-service for each AEM as a Cloud Service environment.
 There are some additional configurations you will need to do after the initial provisioning of the CIF add-on.

-## Connecting AEM Commerce with Magento {#magento}
+## Connecting AEM with a commerce solution {#magento}

-To connect the CIF add-on & the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) with you Magento environment you need to provide the Magento GraphQL endpoint URL via a Cloud Manager environment variable.
+To connect the CIF add-on & the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) with a commerce solution, you need to provide the  GraphQL endpoint URL via a Cloud Manager environment variable.
 The variable name is `COMMERCE_ENDPOINT`.
 A secure connection via HTTPS must be configured.
-A different Magento GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
-That way projects can connect AEM staging environments with Magento staging systems and AEM production environment to a Magento production system.
-That Magento GraphQL endpoint must be publicly available, private VPN or local connections are not supported.
+A different  GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
+That way projects can connect AEM staging environments with commerce staging systems and AEM production environment to a commerce production system.
+That GraphQL endpoint must be publicly available, private VPN or local connections are not supported.

-To connect AEM Commerce with Magento, there are two options.

-### 1) Connecting AEM Commerce with Magento via the Cloud Manager UI

-In order to connect the AEM Commerce Integration Framework add-on with a Magento environment, the endpoint of the environment must be configured.
 Optionally, an authentication header can be provided in order to use additional CIF features such as Staged Catalog.

+There are two options to configure the endpoint:

+### 1) Connecting AEM with a commerce endpoint via the Cloud Manager UI (Default)

 This can be done using a dialog on the Environment Details page.
 When viewing this page for a Commerce-enabled program, a button will be displayed if the endpoint is not currently configured:

 ![Eco Friendly Badge Final Implementation](/help/commerce-cloud/assets/commerce-cmui.png)